OgGhostJelly/ogj-ferium/README.md

 If you suspect the author has not specified compatible versions or mod loaders, you can disable the game version or mod loader checks by using the `--ignore-game-version` and/or `--ignore-mod-loader` flags when adding a single mod, or manually setting `check_game_version` and/or `check_mod_loader` to false for the specific mod in the config file.

 For example, [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei) does not specify the mod loader for older Minecraft versions such as `1.12.2`.
-In this case, you would add JEI by running `ferium add 238222 --ignore-mod-loader` so that the mod loader check is disabled.
+In this case, you would add JEI by running `ogj-ferium add 238222 --ignore-mod-loader` so that the mod loader check is disabled.
 You can also manually disable the mod loader (and/or game version) check(s) in the config like so:
 ```json
 {